 - A budget can be flexible.
 Many couples fear that a budget will become a straitjacket, but in actuality it can be a liberating measure.
 Financial freedom can be expanded by constantly re-evaluating the budget.
 For example, you may want to take half the money from your "dining out" budget for next year and put it into your "vacation" account.
 It's entirely up to you.

 We realize that we've given you a lot of food for thought here.
 For additional help and information on this topic, we'd encourage you to consult the resources and referrals highlighted below.
-Or if you have relationship concerns and challenges associated with this situation, please don't hesitate to give our Counseling Department a call.
-You can contact them at this number.
+Or if you have relationship concerns and challenges associated with this situation, please don't hesitate to give our Counseling department a call.
 It will be their privilege to serve you in any way they can.